 failure to pay Delivery Fees and late penalties;

-failure to be in Full Compliance;
+failure to be in Full Compliance; or

-failure to renew the Certificate of Compliance; or

 the facility is no longer a Dispensing Facility.

-The Board shall notify the Owner in writing of the reason(s) for and the effective date of the revocation.
-The Board shall forward two notices of revocation. .
-The first notice shall be sent by USPS Certified Mail, return receipt requested.
-The Owner shall then have 60 days from the date of receipt of the first notice to correct the reason(s) for revocation.
-Failure to correct the reason(s) for revocation within 60 days of receipt of the first notice will result in a final notice of revocation of the Certificate of Compliance.
+The Board shall notify the Owner, including by electronic means, at the owner's legal address or electronic address registered with MassDEP for the Registration of UST Systems or any other owner’s address registered with DOR of the reason(s) for and the effective date of the revocation.
+Before revoking the Certificate of Compliance, the Board shall notify the Owner of the pending revocation, by issuing a first notice, and 30 days later, a second notice.
+The Owner shall have 60 days from the date of the first notice to correct the reason(s) for revocation.
+Failure to correct the reason(s) for revocation within 60 days of the first notice shall result in a revocation of the Certificate of Compliance.

+END OF DISCUSSION for 3-13-2024.
+All changes accepted by the Subcommittee unless otherwise noted

 The Board may deny approval and payment of any Claims relating to a Response Action at the Site listed on the Certificate of Compliance until the reason for revocation is corrected.

 At the discretion of the Board, any Claims arising from the Facility may or may not be reimbursed for those costs, expenses, and obligations that are incurred within the time period after revocation.